Lab 10: Interpreters

 Calculator Evaluation

 For Question 2 (New Procedure) and Question 4 (Saving Values), you'll need to update the calc_eval function below, which evaluates a Calculator expression.
 For Question 2, you'll determine what are the operator and operands for a call expression in Scheme as well as how to apply a procedure to arguments the calc_apply line.
-For Question 4, you'll determine how to look up the value of symbols previously defined.
+For Question 4, you'll determine how to look up the value of symbols that have been previously defined.

 def calc_eval(exp):